 Featured events

-Neighbors, you are welcome at events on campus that are open to the community, including accessible talks on the latest science, varsity games, and musical performances and plays.
-The events featured below and on the events page for locals may especially interest you.
-Admission is free for each of the events below.
-Registration is recommended.
-Learn more and register on Caltech's public events page.
+Neighbors, you are welcome at Caltech public events, including talks on the latest science, varsity games, and musical performances and plays.
+The events below and on the events page for locals may especially interest you.
+Registration is recommended when possible.

 Watson Lectures